sanworks/Bpod_Wiki/docs/module-documentation/rotary-encoder-module.md

 # RotaryEncoderModule()
-A rotary encoder is a device that sends information related to its angular rotation.
-This module would be useful for tasks involving running wheels or choice wheels.

 !!! important
     There are two versions of the Rotary Encoder Module with non-overlapping feature sets.
 Both modules are controlled by the `RotaryEncoderModule` class.
 Functions specific to each version are indicated with: